 Another pastor (R.C.
 Sproul, back in 2011) wrote this, with which we agree:

 We are living in strange times in terms of how the church functions.
 We have been caught up with a fierce desire to find a way to relate to a culture that has been immunized to Christianity.
 We try to find new methods to reach the lost.
 The motivation is righteous, because we should have compassion for the lost.
 The danger comes when we ask the lost how they want to come into the kingdom of God, how they want to worship God, and how they want to hear God's word...that is fatal.
 Sooner or later the church must come back to confidence in God's way of doing God's work...

 What else do I need to know?

-Take a look at this page for information about how we worship, this page specific to music, and this page about our views on raising Christian children.
+Take a look at this page for information about how we worship, this page specific to music, this page about our views on raising Christian children, and this page introduces our leaders.
 Also, we've put together a podcast for a crash course on who we are, what we believe, and why we believe it.